 Though they may not be directly involved in your campaign, family photos are an important way to give voters more idea about your life and story.
 These can be staged in your home or in outdoor settings.
 You should be the center or main focus.
 Avoid elaborate vacation settings or any activities that too out of the ordinary – unless you are making a particular point.

-Informal photos
+Informal candidate photos in natural settings

 These can be taken both indoors and outdoors.
 They can show you in a variety of activities, even in private moments.
 They don’t all have to be ‘happy’.
 For example, show yourself work setting, getting the job done.
 Get some non-staged pictures from special events or just slices of life in daily activity.
 Some of the best photography looks natural.